snehilvj/dmc-docs/docs/dashprops/functions-as-props.md

 ### Use AI to Help Write JavaScript

-If you're more comfortable in Python, you can use AI to write JavaScript functions for DMC components.
-Just provide the logic in Python and follow this prompt pattern.
+Most Dash users are more comfortable writing Python than JavaScript.
+You can use AI tools like ChatGPT to generate the JavaScript functions needed for Dash Mantine Components.

+While it's possible to describe the logic in plain English, in practice, writing the function in Python and asking the AI to translate it tends to produce more accurate and usable results.
+It gives the model a clear structure and avoids ambiguity, especially for functions with conditions, formatting rules, or custom output.

 #### Prompt Template
 When asking AI to generate a function: